mike2d2/ambiguous_vqg_hf/README.md

 The dataset setup will pull the VQAv2 from huggingface and other models, this may take a while.
 Also "verbose" on line 21 can be set to True to see some output examples of VQA.

-To train the full VQG model with VT5 and frozen ViLT run.
+To train the full VQG model with VT5 and frozen ViLT run

 ```python train_vt5.py```